apramus/seaweed-biodiversity-effects/README.md

 26 | Pycnogonids | Abundance of pycnogonid pantopod crustaceans
-27 | Shrimps | Abundance of palaemonid and penaeid decapod crustaceans 28 | Xanthids | Abundance of xanthid decapod crustaceans 29 | Others | Abundance of ‘other’ heterotrophs that were either unidentifiable or did not belong to the taxonomic groups in fields 18-28
+27 | Shrimps | Abundance of palaemonid and penaeid decapod crustaceans 28 | Xanthids | Abundance of xanthid decapod crustaceans 29 | Others | Abundance of ‘other’ heterotrophs that either were unidentifiable or did not fit into fields 18-28 (12 of 42309 individuals sampled)
 30 | ConAbund | Consumer abundance, the total number of individual consumers (sum of fields 18-29) 31 | ConBiomass | Consumer biomass, the total dry mass of consumers in grams 32 | ConDivRich | Consumer richness, the total number of consumer taxa present (in fields 18-29)